 Another beloved meal in the Austrian capital is goulash — a meal imported from Hungary, a little bit adapted, and made just amazing.
 In Vienna, this delicious stew with beef is usually served with dumplings called Semmelknödel.
 One of the best places to try this dish (and its different varieties) is another mid-range restaurant called Gulaschmuseum.
 It’s also located in the city center — in the Schulerstraße, not that far from Figlmüller.

-If you’re into street-food, you will love famous sausages at a “Würstelstand“, which you will find all over the city.
-These delicious sausages are made from both beef and pork, encased in sheeps’ intestine.
+If you’re into street food, you will love famous sausages at a “Würstelstand“, which you will find all over the city.
+These delicious sausages are made from both beef and pork, encased in sheeps’ intestines.
 They’re usually served with mustard and go perfect together with pickled cucumbers or peppers.
 No matter what time of the year it is, these affordable sausages make a great snack or even a simple and quick meal.
+Here you can find out more about the history of these Viennese institutions as well as our Top-4 Würstelstand recommendations in town.

 International Cuisine in Vienna